Last Updated on March 4, 2026 by Maged kamel

 4-Using Table 4-22 for the available critical stress for compression members.

-Refer to the table for the kl/r, and refer to the Fy=50 ksi, our kl/r about the Y-axis =47.37, this value is within the range of 47 and 48.
+Refer to the table for the kl/r, and for Fy=50 ksi, our kl/r about the Y-axis is 47.37.
+This value is within the range of 47 and 48.

 The Table will give Fcr corresponding to both the LRFD and ASD.
-For LRFD, the factored stress value is between 38.3 ksi and 38.0 ksi, by interpolation.
+For LRFD, the factored stress is between 38.3 ksi and 38.0 ksi by interpolation.

 We will get the value of 38.189 ksi for the LRFD of the solved problem 5-2 for local buckling.